SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/06-Character-Type.md

 The **ASCII** is an acronym for the **American Standard Code for Information Interchange**.

-It is a code for representing 128 English characters as numbers, with each letter assigned a number from 0 to 127.
+It is a code standard for representing 128 English characters as numbers, each assigned a number from 0 to 127.

 We encourage you to do some research on the ASCII table!